 An Hawthornden Fellow, my recent short story credits include: Overall Winner Neil Gunn 2011, Chrysalis Prize 2010, and Winchester Short Story Prize 2009.
 3rd in Rubery International Short Story 2013, a finalist in the Historical Novel Society Short Story 2012, shortlisted in the Mslexia Short Story Competition 2012 and long-listed for the Historical Novel Society Short Story 2014, the Matthew Pritchard Award, Fish Short Story and Fish One Page Prize, I’ve been published in a range of magazines and anthologies in Britain and the USA.

 One of my prize-winning short stories is available to read on the Short Story page.

 Publications gives a list of currently available anthologies which include some of my winning and placed short stories.

 Visit the blog page for links to articles I find of interest and / or articles of my own.

-That’s the technical stuff – for info on what’s important to me personally and some random facts you may (or may not) find interesting, please visit the About page.
+And finally…for information on what’s important to me personally please visit the About page.